 - A Little About You/Your Experience on the Topic

 - Writing Clips (If you don’t have any we’ll cover that in a second.)

 - Contact Information (No need to include your physical address.
 An email address is fine.)

 If you’re going to start a writer’s website, a domain that is your first and last name will work unless you’re wanting to come up with something different.

-I have a tutorial on how you can start a site with GoDaddy for $12 for your first year.
+I have a tutorial on how you can start a site for as low as $2.95/month.
 After you follow those instructions you can use a free theme in WordPress for your writer’s website.
-Twelve dollars is a very small investment to build a freelance writing career.
+This is a VERY small investment to build a freelance writing career.